Ltay49/be-nc-news-LT/README.md

 SUMMARY: This project is the early development of a website.
 Here i have developed the backend code.
 I have built this project using TTD, which accompnaies my end points, covering all eventualities ror a request.

-Starting from a local request 'app.get("/api", getApi)" i have built this application to be reseptive to to various different endpoints.
+Starting from a local request 'app.get("/api", getApi)" i have built this application to be reseptive to various different endpoints.
 This application communicates efficently to a SQL server and database, containg 4 seperate tables.

 The path of the requests follows a MVC structure